 Friends of mine in Calgary have asked for help in choosing a paint colour for the exterior trim and front door of their oh-so-cute little bungalow.
-Two years ago they refreshed the interior on a small budget - with big impact (check out the before and afters here).
+Two years ago they refreshed the interior on a small budget - with big impact (check out the before and after).
 After getting married last year and now expecting a baby any day, they can't take on a project that's too big, but they still want to improve curb appeal - primarily with paint.

 Here are some colour options I'm recommending for my friends, who are starting with an off-white stucco.
-These options would be good choices for any bungalow style home.
+These options would, I believe, be good choices for any bungalow style home.

-2. Try a darker gray for the trim and a deeper charcoal of the same family for the door.
+Try a darker gray for the trim and a deeper charcoal of the same family for the door.

-3. A variation on the white/gray theme would be to keep the trim white, but add light gray window boxes below the windows, and paint the door brown for a wood look.
+A variation on the white/gray theme would be to keep the trim white, but add light gray window boxes below the windows, and paint the door brown for a wood look.

-4. I like the idea of a soft green trim, and would err on the side of a mossy gray-green.
+I like the idea of a soft green trim, and would err on the side of a mossy gray-green.
 This example with a wooden door is wonderful, but a red or yellow door would work well here too.

 Another variation of this would be to also paint the door in the same mossy green, only a couple of shades deeper.

-5. If they wanted to try navy blue for a bolder look, pairing with a yellow door is a really cute option.
+If they wanted to try navy blue for a bolder look, pairing with a yellow door is a really cute option.

-6. Now, if they wanted to get crazy and take on a little more work, they could keep the trim white and paint the stucco for a whole new colour palette.
+Now, if they wanted to get crazy and take on a little more work, they could keep the trim white and paint the stucco for a whole new colour palette.
 Here are a few options that would look nice.